jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 #### R10.1.1 Core Microbiome Procedure

-Given the overlap between each host genus as identified above, we also wished to find microbiota taxa that are potentially present across various combinations of the host genera.
+Given the overlap between each host genus as identified [above](#r91-compositional-analysis) in the principle coordinate analysis, we also wished to find microbiota taxa that are potentially present across various combinations of the host genera.

-For this we ran a core microbiome analysis (intersection of presence/absence values), as shown in the R notebook `02-scripts.backup/018-CoreMicrobiome_20190902.Rmd`.
+For this we ran a core microbiome estimation analysis via intersection of presence/absence of different OTUs, as shown in the R notebook `02-scripts.backup/018-CoreMicrobiome_20190902.Rmd`.
 A script version of the notebook is also provided under `02-scripts.backup/018-CoreMicrobiome_20190902_script.R`.

+See the notebook and main publication for more details in how the intersection procedure was constructed (to control for biological and preservational variation), however Figure R24 shows a schematic for this.

 ---